David Coulthard: 1996

-For 1996, Coulthard partnered experienced driver Mika Häkkinen at McLaren, and believed there was a chance of winning races, though a challenge for the World Championship was unlikely until 1997 or 1998.
+For 1996, Coulthard partnered with experienced driver Mika Häkkinen at McLaren, and believed there was a chance of winning races, though a challenge for the World Championship was unlikely until 1997 or 1998.
 His season started badly; he suffered a throttle issue in Australia, including a collision with Jordan driver Martin Brundle on the first lap.
 Coulthard spun off in Brazil and finished outside the points in Argentina.
 However, Coulthard secured a podium at the Nürburgring and led the race in San Marino before suffering a hydraulic failure.

-He followed the result with a second-place finish in the wet race at Monaco before suffering a first-lap accident in the wet race in Spain.
+Coulthard followed the result with a second-place finish in the wet race at Monaco before suffering a first-lap accident in the wet race in Spain.
 Before the Canadian Grand Prix, Coulthard signed an extension to his contract that would keep him at McLaren until 1998.
 Coulthard secured points finishing positions in the next four races, before suffering three consecutive retirements.
 He rounded these results by finishing outside the points-scoring positions in Portugal and Japan.
 Coulthard managed to secure seventh place in the Drivers' Championship.

 1997

-In 1997, Coulthard again partnered Häkkinen at McLaren.
+In 1997, Coulthard again partnered with Häkkinen at McLaren.
 He started his season by taking victory in the opening round in Australia.
-Coulthard was unable to score in the next four rounds, due to being involved in a collision in Argentina and contended with unreliability with his car.
-The factor of unreliability had an impact throughout the season, which became notable in Canada when Coulthard made a pit stop while leading and the car developed clutch problems.
-He suffered from four more retirements throughout the season, and was able to take victory at the Italian Grand Prix.
+Coulthard was unable to score in the next four rounds, due to being involved in a collision in Argentina and contended with a car that was unreliable.
+The factor of unreliability had an impact throughout the season, which became notable in Canada, when Coulthard made a pit stop while leading and the car developed clutch problems.
+He suffered from four more retirements throughout the season; however, he was able to take victory at the Italian Grand Prix.
 He was able to secure two more podium positions in Austria and Jerez, where Coulthard conceded second place to teammate Häkkinen under team orders.
 Coulthard managed to finish in third place in the Drivers' Championship, tied on points with Benetton driver Jean Alesi.